 - Card Members who currently hold or who have previously held any Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer.
 Previous and existing bank-issued American Express companion cardholders are eligible for this offer

-American Express have reverted the bonus for new cardholders of the Qantas Premium card back to 30,000 Qantas Points, when you sign up and spend $1,500 on eligible purchases within the first three months of approval.
+American Express have are offering 30,000 bonus Qantas Points for new cardholders of the Qantas Premium card who sign up and spend $1,500 on eligible purchases within the first three months of approval.

-There’s also 2 Qantas Club invitations each cardholder year included with the card, and the card offers a neat benefit of 2.25 Qantas Points per $ spent on Qantas products and services, and 1.25 Qantas Points per $ everywhere else (except for Government charges).
+There’s also 2 Qantas Club invitations each cardholder year and complimentary Qantas EpiQure Premium Membership included with the card, and the card offers a neat benefit of 2.25 Qantas Points per $ spent on Qantas products and services, and 1.25 Qantas Points per $ everywhere else (except for Government charges).